Neamar/featureless-job-queue/README.md

 fjq.process(workerFunction, concurrency)
 ```

 Concurrency will always be respected, but note that some jobs might be unqueued before they're sent to a worker to ensure optimal throughput.
 This behavior can be tweaked by specifying the key `overfillRatio` in the constructor options.
-This value defaults to 1.1 (e.g, for concurrency of 40, 40 workers will run in parallel and 4 tasks will be pre-buffered to be sent to workers).
+This value defaults to 1.1 (e.g., for concurrency of 40, 40 workers will run in parallel, and 4 tasks will be pre-buffered to be sent to workers).

 This function will return an [`async.queue`](https://caolan.github.io/async/docs.html#queue).
-You can listen for events on it, and FJQ will append jobs to the queue automatically.
+You can listen to events on it, and FJQ will append jobs to the queue automatically.
 Updating the queue concurrency in real time is not supported.

 ### Queue jobs
 ```js